Rethinking industry – shaping the future!

 • the further development of technology and concepts – sustainable production methods and use of resources, circular economy or consistent digitalization in the direction of AI – for the industry.

 How can these goals be achieved?
-Within 3 phases the T7 partners are shaping the future of textile production in Mönchengladbach site.
+The T7 partners are shaping the future of textile production at the Mönchengladbach site in manageable phases.

 The T7 Technology and Development Center